When is the best time to fly to Erbil?

 The ancient city of Erbil is in the Kurdistan region of Iraq and its famous Citadel is thought to be the oldest continually occupied habitat in the world.
 Visiting a city that dates back approximately 7000 years is a thrilling experience and with historic sites and a terrific cultural mix it's a wonderful holiday choice.

 The impressive Citadel has three main quarters - Saray, Taki and Topkhana, and you'll find the city souk here where you can buy everything from smartphones to Kurdish crafts.
 While you're in the Citadel, the Kurdish Textile Centre is worth seeing for gorgeous antique rugs and a good gift shop where you can buy high quality locally-made souvenirs.
-Shopping is a popular pastime in the city, and you'll discover designer brands, antique stores and speciality shops in the Family Mall, Majidi Mall, Hawler Mall and several others.
+Shopping is a popular pastime in the city, which will appeal to many who book flights to Erbil.
+Throughout the city you'll discover designer brands, antique stores and speciality shops in the Family Mall, Majidi Mall, Hawler Mall and several others.

 Explore the unique culture and history of the city during a visit to the Syriac Civilisation Museum or the Erbil Heritage Museum.
 Be sure to take a look at the magnificent Central Mosque, or plan a visit to Minaret Park to see the 118 ft (36m) tall Mudhafaria Minaret which dates from King Muzaffar Al-Din Abu Sa'eed Al-Kawkaboori's reign at the end of the 12th century.
 There is also a beautiful turquoise tiled minaret nearby.